pnp/blog/content/post/introducing-react-video-banner-web-part.md

 As demonstrated, with SPFx and the help of PnP Reusable Property Pane controls, building web parts using modern development techniques is very easy and isn't time consuming as some may think!
-Source code is available on Github along with other awesome web parts by the community, for more information about all the PnP offerings, checkout <https://aka.ms/m365pnp> \
+Source code is available on GitHub along with other awesome web parts by the community, for more information about all the PnP offerings, checkout <https://aka.ms/m365pnp> \
 \